Raku/doc/CONTRIBUTING.md

 #### Pod::To::HTML

-The program which builds the HTML version of the documentation (`htmlify.p6`) uses `Pod::To::HTML` to convert Pod structures into HTML.
+The program that builds the HTML version of the documentation (`htmlify.p6`) uses `Pod::To::HTML` to convert Pod structures into HTML.
-Install `Pod::To::HTML` like so:
+You'll also need `Pod::To::BigPage`.
+Install these modules like so:

-    $ panda install Pod::To::HTML
+    $ panda install Pod::To::HTML Pod::To::BigPage

 #### Mojolicious / Web Server